MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/repair-officewebappsfarm.md

 Repair-OfficeWebAppsFarm
 ```

-This example removes all unhealthy servers from the farm.
+This example removes all unhealthy servers from the Office Online Server farm.